Bobcaygeon Swing Bridge - Questions and answers

 Q: Will the contractor be held financially responsible for these delays?

-A: ght now we are concentrating on completing the project and getting the bridge operational, to the very best standards.
+A: Right now we are concentrating on completing the project and getting the bridge operational, to the very best standards.
 Following the project there will be a full accounting of the reasons for delay to the bridge’s opening.
 Anything that would constitute a breach of contract or financial responsibility for delay will be determined through a formal review process - following the completion of the project, and not before.

+A: Parks Canada does not expect any delays to the 2022 navigation season.
 Due to the nature of the ongoing work, the Bobcaygeon Swing Bridge construction project does not impact boat navigation.

 Q: Will businesses be compensated for any losses incurred during this closure?